 In Conversation: Jeffrey Gibson, Laura Ortman, Emily Johnson, & Raven ChaconMarch 3, 2021 6 – 7pm

-The second live-streamed online conversation of the Jeffrey Gibson Screening Series features the artist in conversation with the three Indigenous creatives he collaborated with to activate his monument sculpture ‘Because Once You Enter My House It Becomes Our House:’ Laura Ortman, Emily Johnson, and Raven Chacon.
+This program from the Jeffrey Gibson Screening Series featured the artist Jeffrey Gibson (Choctaw Cherokee) in conversation with three Indigenous creatives – Laura Ortman (White Mountain Apache), Emily Johnson (Yup’ik), and Raven Chacon (Navajo).
+Gibson collaborated with each artist on performative activations of his monument sculpture ‘Because Once You Enter My House It Becomes Our House.’ – a massive kaleidoscopically-patterned ziggurat honoring Queer and Indigenous peoples.

-The discussion will be moderated by Socrates’ Curatorial Assistant, danilo machado and include time for questions from the audience.
+The discussion was moderated by Socrates’ Curatorial Assistant, danilo machado.

 Jeffrey Gibson is an interdisciplinary artist based in Hudson, New York.
 His artworks make reference to various aesthetic and material histories rooted in Indigenous cultures of the Americas, and in modern and contemporary subcultures.
 Gibson is a recipient of a 2019 MacArthur Foundation “Genius” grant.